Fall 2023 (September-December) – Deadline to apply: August 11, 2023

 Duties & Responsibilities:

-- Conduct intakes by communicating with and counseling a diverse group of callers and maintain detailed records of all communication
+• Conduct intakes by communicating with/counseling a diverse group of callers and maintain detailed records of all communication.

-- Legal writing including, but not limited to, drafting complaints, letters, and memos
+• Draft legal documents, including, but not limited to, complaints, letters, and memos.

-All CAIR law clerks are required to assist in general duties such as outreach, answering phones, and other office tasks.
-CAIR law clerks will be asked to participate in events outside of normal business hours.
+All law clerks are required to assist in general duties, such as outreach, answering phones, and other office tasks.
+Law clerks will be asked to participate in events outside of normal business hours.

 Qualifications:

-- Current law students enrolled in a J.D./L.L.M. program, or those who have completed one of these programs and are looking for a post-bar opportunity
+• Current law students enrolled in a J.D./L.L.M. program or those who have completed one of these programs and are looking for a post-bar opportunity.
+Highly qualified undergraduate students may be considered.

-- Sound legal research, analytical, and writing skills.
-One semester of legal research and writing preferred
+• Sound legal research, analytical, and writing skills, with one semester of legal research and writing preferred

 While CAIR-SFBA does not compensate law clerks, we encourage candidates to apply for funding through scholarships and/or fellowships.
 For more information, contact your law school career services office.

-Clerkships typically last from 10-12 weeks depending on the student’s academic calendar.
-Hours for an academic term clerkship are 10-15 hours per week (Fall/Spring) and 30-35 hours for a summer clerkship.
+Clerkships typically last from 10-12 weeks, depending on the student’s academic calendar.
+Hours for an academic term clerkship are 15 hours per week for a Fall or Spring clerkship and 30-35 hours for a Summer clerkship.
+CAIR-SFBA currently operates a hybrid schedule and requires clerks to work in-office a minimum of two days per week.

 To Apply: